karennavarro96/MMP23S/HW/README.md

-This subfolder contains all my homework activities for MMP course.
+This directory contains all my homework submissions, each of which is a folder properly named with homework number, containing the homework submission.